technomancy/bussard/spoilers/readme.md

 just like everyone else, making it more likely that once you do realize you're an MC that you will have some empathy towards humans.

-In one of the missions, your contact wants to meet you face-to-face and insists that you disembark your vessel and come aboard the station to conduct business.
+In one of the early missions, your contact wants to meet you face-to-face and insists that you disembark your vessel and come aboard the station to conduct business.
 There is literally no way to do this.
-Eventually he scans your vessel and determines there are no life signs aboard;
-asking you what the heck is up.
+Eventually he scans your vessel and determines there are no life signs aboard; asking you what the heck is up.

-Eventually you do find logs and notes from the research team that created you (and possibly one of their descendants?) which explain their actions.
+TODO: how do you get on the trail of the Bohk research team?

 ## War

+TODO:
+* implications for portal travel
+* instigating events
+* length of the conflict
+* how strikes are carried out
+* how civilians have been affected
+* reaction of non-involved factions

 ## Causal Domain Injector